-COM1 Console Redirection
+Console Redirection

-This feature enables COM Port 1 Console Redirection, which will allow a client machine to be connected to a host machine at a remote site for networking.
+Select Enabled to enable COM Port 1 Console Redirection, which will allow a client machine to be connected to a host machine at a remote site for networking.
 The options are Disabled and Enabled.

 If the feature above is set to Enabled, the following features will become available for configuration: